ZeroC

 ZeroC is a software company based in Jupiter, Florida, United States.
+The company was founded by Marc Laukin in 2002.

 The company develops and publishes tools for software developers.
-Its main product is Ice, an open-source RPC framework that helps software developers build distributed applications.
-Ice and related products are open-source and can be downloaded from GitHub or the company's web site.
+Its main products are Ice, a framework for building distributed applications, and IceRPC, an RPC framework over the QUIC transport.
+Both Ice and IceRPC are open-source and developed on GitHub, with binary packages available from common software repositories.